Seven-Month-Old Baby Miraculously Survives After Being Thrown Off A 118ft Bridge By Own Mother

-A seven-month-old baby from Brazil miraculously survived a 188 ft. drop after being thrown by her mother off the bridge.
+A seven-month-old baby from Brazil miraculously survived a 188 ft. drop after being thrown by her mother off a bridge.

 The victim, identified as baby Thayller, was thrown over the railings of José Sarney Bridge, in Sao Luis, by her mother, Carla Regina Mendes.
-Terrified passersby witnessed the horrifying incident Sunday afternoon and couldn’t help but watch the poor baby sunk deep in the swampy river, Daily Mail reported.
+A terrified passerby witnessed the horrifying incident Sunday afternoon and couldn’t help but watch the poor baby sink deep in the swampy river, Daily Mail reported.

 Fortunately, two off-duty police officers happened to pass by the scene, just in time before baby Thayller completely disappeared underneath the surface.

-Apparently, the two officers, identified as Danilo Pestana and Herberth Ribeiro were returning from a football training around 2:00 p.m. when they noticed the commotion on the bridge.
+Apparently, the two officers, identified as Danilo Pestana and Herberth Ribeiro, were returning from football training around 2:00 p.m. when they noticed the commotion on the bridge.

 Several witnesses also shouted that the young mother has thrown her baby over the railings, prompting the officers to plunge into the stagnant stretch.
 The mud reportedly reached up to their waist, making the search and rescue even more challenging.